How Much Does R6 Siege Boosting Cost?

 The biggest cost factor for an R6 Siege rank boost is the bracket you are climbing through.
 Under Ranked 3.0, every tier from Copper to Champion is split into five divisions (V to I), and the per-division cost is graduated — it rises the higher you go.
 Moving across the Copper, Bronze and Silver divisions is inexpensive because games resolve quickly there, but the cost climbs through Platinum, jumps again at Emerald, and is steepest of all from Diamond into Champion — the top few percent of the playerbase, where a Champion booster has to out-aim and out-strategise genuinely strong opponents.

 Two things then adjust the base price.
 First, the longer your range, the better the value: boosting many divisions in one order unlocks a built-in length discount, so a wide Copper-to-Platinum order beats buying each step separately.
-Second, your RP gain rate matters — because Ranked 3.0 removed hidden MMR and made Rank Points your true skill, an account that earns RP slowly per win needs more games to climb and carries a small surcharge, while a fast-gaining account earns a discount.
+Second, below Diamond V your RP gain rate matters — because Ranked 3.0 removed hidden MMR and made Rank Points your true skill, an account that gains fewer RP per win needs more games to climb.
+Ubisoft has published no RP-gain figures for Ranked 3.0, so these brackets are our own boosters' observed rates, used only to price the work — not official numbers.
+On that basis, an account earning only 10-19 RP per win carries a surcharge, while 20+ RP per win is the base price.
+From Diamond V upward that choice disappears: in our boosters' experience RP gain at those ranks is effectively always 10-19, so it is already built into the price and you see a single price with no RP surcharge.
 Optional extras like priority order, streaming, Solo Queue or a top-100 booster each add a defined percentage on top, and you see every one reflected in the calculator the moment you toggle it.

 R6 Siege Boosting Services and How They Are Priced